Malaysia Economy

 Currency and Central Bank

-Malaysia’s official currency is the Malaysian ringgit or RM, which is divided into 100 sen. Prior to August 1975, it was called the Malaysian dollar and cents in English, until the official names were adopted.
+Malaysia’s official currency is the Malaysian ringgit (RM), divided into 100 sen. Before August 1975, it was referred to as the Malaysian dollar and cents in English, until the current official names were adopted.

-The Central Bank of Malaysia or Bank Negara Malaysia (BNM) in Malay serves as the country’s central bank.
-It was founded on January 26, 1959, as Central Bank of Malaya or Bank Negara Tanah Melayu.
+The Central Bank of Malaysia, known as Bank Negara Malaysia (BNM), serves as the nation’s central bank.
+Established on January 26, 1959, initially as the Central Bank of Malaya or Bank Negara Tanah Melayu, it plays a crucial role in Malaysia’s financial stability.
+BNM is responsible for issuing currency, formulating and implementing monetary policy, and regulating the country’s financial institutions and credit systems.

 Malaysia